-Almost every state has hate crime legislation, often in the form of sentence enhancements.
-Penalties increase for any crime when the defendant commits it specifically because of the victim’s protected characteristic.
-Among the protected characteristics these laws often cover are race, nationality, disability, or sexual orientation.
+The federal government and almost every state have hate-crime legislation, often in the form of sentence enhancements.
+Hate-crime laws increase penalties for any crime when the defendant commits it specifically because of the victim’s protected characteristic.
+Among the protected characteristics these laws often cover are race, nationality, disability, sexual orientation, and gender identity.

 The federal sentencing guidelines and many state statutes call for harsher penalties for those convicted of offenses in which they played a leadership or managerial role.
 If a defendant exercised a degree of influence or control over others involved in the operation, then the judge may use a sentence enhancement to increase the punishment.
 Courts generally consider whether a defendant was essential or material to the offense—for example, the ringleader in a bank robbery—in deciding if this enhancement applies.

 A sentence enhancement statute doesn’t create a new crime—rather, it increases the punishment for an existing offense.
 And judges generally don't sentence defendants for both an enhancement and an additional crime that are based on the exact same conduct.

 For example, there is a federal sentence enhancement for carrying a firearm in relation to drug trafficking.
 There’s a separate statute that makes brandishing a weapon a crime.
 So, if a defendant waved a weapon once during a drug deal, the court might not be able to sentence him for both the enhancement and the brandishing crime.
 (The judge will obviously also sentence the defendant for drug trafficking.)

 Not all sentence enhancements are mandatory—some simply grant the judge the authority to give a stiffer punishment than usual.
 But even when sentence enhancements aren’t mandatory, they tend to lead to tougher sentences.